-The flat design is an emerging design style that uses flat shapes and icons.
+The flat design trend is an emerging design style that uses flat shapes and icons.
 It basically revolves around the use of rectangles, circles, triangles and others shapes with the absence of other design elements like shadows, strokes and gradients.
 It was made popular by Microsoft in their computer systems, especially their new operating system they call Windows 8.
-Basically, the flat design style is rooted on two principles: simplicity and readability.
-These two principles guide the designers in formulating stylish web layouts, software designs, posters and many more.

 Flat Design Websites Simplicity

 It is the state of a design that refrains from the use of intricacies.
 Simple flat designs turn away from the use of drop shadows, strokes and other design elements.

 The reason behind this is that people now appreciate simple and easy to recognize styles.
 Also, with the advent of mobile browsing, where the screen space is limited, the use of simple images would maximize the use of the pixels on the screen.
 The minimalist style is also applied as the designers focus on wide spacing between icons, images and all the other elements of a web page or application.

 Furthermore, simple and flat images tend to load faster than intricately designed ones because the browser would not load the design elements packed together with the main image.

 Meanwhile, the principle of readability comes in together with the minimalist style.
 With more ‘white-spaces’ (or empty spaces), the text is seen well.
 Also, the absence of drop shadows, strokes and gradients will ensure the readability of the texts placed within a page.